newDevPL/GPTNicheFinder/readme.txt

-Rename the file "rename_this_to_OpenAI.API" to OpenAI.API and replace its content with your OpenAI API key In the app.py file replace the IP in the line 19 with the IP address of your computer and choose your preffered port (app.run(host='192.168.0.10', debug=True, port=8081))
+1. Rename the file "rename_this_to_OpenAI.API" to OpenAI.API and replace its content with your OpenAI API key
+2. In the app.py file replace the IP in the line 19 with the IP address of your computer and choose your preffered port (app.run(host='192.168.0.10', debug=True, port=8081))
-Run the start.bat file
+3. Run the start.bat file
-The default model being used is gpt-3.5-turbo, if you want to use gpt-4 please replace all instances of gpt-3.5-turbo to gpt-4 in files: openai_api.py and tshirt_trends.py (it can get really expensive)
+4. Open your browser using the link in the command prompt
+5. Choose your GPT model, GPT 4 provides sloghtly better and more consistent results, while GPT 3.5 Turbo is cheaper to use and not everyone can access GPT 4 yet
+6. Enter up to 5, comma separated, keywords or phrases.
+Keywords will give you broader results
+7. Wait for the results, it might take up to few minutes

+Known issues:

+Entering more than 5 keywords or phrases will crash the application Sometimes Google Trends returns "isPartial" which is interpreted as a niche by GPT and it starts hallucinating suggestions